WWE Rumors: Reason Why Kevin Owens Lost The Universal Championship Revealed

 Holding the WWE Universal Championship for over six months, especially with it being a new title that needs credibility, is a feat that Owens can certainly be proud of.
 This achievement, along with quickly winning the NXT Championship, defeating John Cena in his main roster debut match, and winning the Intercontinental Championship, shows that the WWE thinks highly of Owens.

 However, professional wrestling is ultimately about what names are a box office draw, and have the ability to cause a transcending anticipation when headlining an event.
-While Owens has been the top guy for Raw for the past six months, his character is still in need of some work in order to fill the “larger-than-life” personality that comes with a top star.
+While Owens has been the top guy for Raw for the past six months, his character is still in need of some work to fill the “larger-than-life” personality that comes with a top star.
 As a result, Owens will be competing in a midcard title match – which should not be an insult, seeing that it is a championship match at WrestleMania – and Goldberg vs. Brock Lesnar will be the headliner.

 During his recent episode of The Ross Report, Jim Ross chimed in regarding the reason why Owens did not carry the title into WrestleMania.